dogukancagatay/docker-mkcert/README.md

 docker run --rm -it -v "$PWD/certs:/certs" dcagatay/mkcert example.com www.example.com '*.example.com'
 ```

+Note: The single quotes around '*.example.com' are necessary to prevent the shell from prematurely expanding the wildcard character.

 If the domain list is not given, only Root CA certificate will be created.

 ```sh